dankamongmen/scblockchain/README.md

 * `member`: generate a ConsortiumMember transaction. takes as its arguments a TXSpec for the signing key, a filename containing the new member's public key, and an arbitrary JSON-encoded payload.
+* `getmember`: list all consortium members, or one specified member with patient details.
 * `exlookup`: generate an ExternalLookup transaction. takes as its arguments a TXSpec for the signing key, an integer specifying the lookup type, a filename containing the new association's public key, and an external identifier valid